 We share a common space-time with everything that we interact with in our world.
 An island universe would be a spatiotemporally interrelated segment of reality that is isolated from the rest of reality; it would be part of our world but something that we cannot interact with.
 Spatiotemporal interrelatedness plays an important role in a number of metaphysical theories concerning possible worlds.
 Here I discuss four problems surrounding the possibility of island universes.
 I contend the most troubling of these problems gives us good reason to think that island universes are possible; metaphysical theories that cannot make sense of the possibility of island universes end up having bizarre implications about alternate possible worlds.

 Simkulet, William, "Island Universe Problems" (2014).
-Philosophy & Comparative Religion Department Faculty Publications.
-Paper 4.
+Philosophy and Religious Studies Department Faculty Publications.
+4.

 This article has been accepted for publication in Praxis, Volume 4, Issue 2, 2014, 43-63. http://praxisjp.org/